guri5-prog/CoppeliaSim_Drone/README.md

-Absolutely!
-Here’s a GitHub-friendly `README.md` for your project that you can copy and paste directly into your repository.
-It includes sections for description, setup, usage, and more—tailored specifically for a drone reinforcement learning project using CoppeliaSim and Stable-Baselines3.

----

 # 🚁 Drone Reinforcement Learning with CoppeliaSim + Stable-Baselines3

 This project implements **reinforcement learning (RL)** for a drone (quadcopter) in a simulated 3D environment using **CoppeliaSim** and **Stable-Baselines3**.
 The drone learns to reach a goal position while avoiding obstacles and maintaining flight stability.